AndrewFreemantle/rails-action-cable-from-action-job-issue/README.md

 If the updated message is broadcasted from an ActionJob, this works using the `:async` development ActionJob queue_adaptor, but doesn't appear to work with any delayed or perform later queue adaptor.

+**NOTE: This is the working `:async` development ActionJob queue_adaptor branch.
+Please refer to the [`delayed-job-adaptor-fails` branch](https://github.com/AndrewFreemantle/rails-action-cable-from-action-job-issue) to reproduce the issue**

 # Navigating the code
 The ActionJob is triggered in `app/channels/web_notifications_channel.rb`: